martin-marek/bnn-project/essay/essay.md

 \end{align}
 \label{eq_uturn}
 $$
-It would be convenient to simply leapfrog until the condition in Eq. \ref{eq_uturn} is reached and then use the last leapfrog step as the proposal for ($\theta, v$).
+It would be convenient to simply leapfrog until the particle makes a U-turn and then use the last leapfrog step as the proposal for ($\theta, v$).
 However, this would break time reversibility, so a Markov chain like this would not necessarily converge to the target distribution.
-In order for NUTS to stop when it detects a U-turn and preserve time reversibility, it needs to operate in a more complicated fashion.
+In order for NUTS to stop when it detects a U-turn *and* preserve time reversibility, it needs to operate in a more complicated fashion.

+NUTS works by recursively growing a balanced binary subtree.
+First, we start with the initial position, pick a random direction (forwards or backwards) and leapfrog 1 step.
+Then, we again choose a random direction (forwards or backwards) and leapfrog 2 steps.
+Then, we choose a random direction and leapfrog 4 steps… in general, at iteration $i$, we chose a random direction and leapfrog $2^i$ steps.
+This process continues until we reach a U-turn.

+==nuts_tree.pdf==

+This process implicitly grows a binary tree, where each node represents a single state of the particle ($\theta_j, v_j$).
+At each iteration of NUTS, the size of the tree is doubled: it either grows forwards or backwards by $2^i$ nodes.
+When the tree is grown forwards, we leapfrog forwards in time starting from the right-most state $(\theta_\text{right}, v_\text{right})$ and append the new states to the right side of the tree.
+When the tree is grown backwards, we leapfrog backwards in time, starting from the left-most state $(\theta_\text{left}, v_\text{left})$ and sequentially append the new states to the left side of the tree.
+Even though we alternate between growing the binary tree forwards and backwards, the resulting tree will be a consistent leapfrog path, i.e. running the leapfrog algorithm from $(\theta_\text{left}, v_\text{left})$ will always reach $(\theta_\text{right}, v_\text{right})$.

+In each iteration of NUTS, in addition to growing the tree, we check for U-turns,

 Hence, NUTS eliminates the need to perform hand-tuning of the number of steps and under certain conditions offers better performance than optimally-tuned HMC.